-According to the CO, the board is the executive body of a company limited by shares (i.e., a one-tier board system is the default rule).
-The board is therefore responsible for the management of the company; it represents the company in relation to third parties.
-The board may carry out any legal acts consistent with the company's purpose clause (Article 718a CO).
-It may pass resolutions regarding all matters not reserved to the general meeting of shareholders ('shareholders' meeting') by law or by the articles of association (Article 716 CO).
-The relationship between the shareholders' meeting and the board is to be qualified as a relationship of parity rather than of hierarchy; both parties have distinct responsibilities and competences.
+According to the CO, the board is the executive body of a company limited by shares (i.e., one-tier board system as default rule).
+The board is therefore responsible for the management of the company and represents the company in relation to third parties.
+The board may carry out any legal acts consistent with the company's purpose clause6 and may pass resolutions on all matters not reserved to the general meeting of shareholders ('shareholders' meeting') by law or by the articles of association.7 The relationship between the shareholders' meeting and the board is rather a relationship of parity than of hierarchy; both parties have distinct responsibilities and competences by law .

-However, this legal default concept of the board managing the company no longer corresponds to the reality of today's medium-sized to large companies, and in particular listed companies.
-Moreover, Swiss company law is rather flexible and allows different governance structures, as pointed out below.
+However, this legal default concept of the board managing the company no longer corresponds to the reality of today's medium-sized to large companies, and in particular of listed companies.
+As Swiss company law is rather flexible, different governance structures are possible, as will be explained below.